 It all starts (with a bang, as I said) when the carriage of Mr & Mrs Parker topples over near the home of the Heywoods.
 Mr Parker is injured, and the carriage all kinds of buggered, so the couple stays with the Heywoods for a fortnight until everyone’s ready to get back on the road.
 Mr Parker speaks very fondly of Sanditon, a former fishing village; he and his business partner, Lady Denham, have designs on opening a fashionable seaside resort there.

 Charlotte Heywood is the eldest daughter still living at the Heywood home (and, again as best we can tell, she was all set to become the main character).
 When Mr Parker and his carriage are ready to go, she tags along with them, and stays with the Parkers in Sanditon as a summer guest.
 There, she meets the locals, including Mrs Denham – a twice-widowed woman who got her fortune from her first husband, and her title from the second (wink-wink).
 She has some scheming and opportunistic family members (it is still an Austen novel, remember) hoping to secure her estate.

-It’s a strong set-up, but unfortunately the Sanditon manuscript ends before everything can be laid out properly.
+It’s a strong set-up, but unfortunately the Sanditon manuscript ends before Austen had the chance to lay everything out properly.
 More characters are introduced – like Mr Parker’s two sisters, self-declared invalids, and a brother – but the novel cuts off before they can be fully developed and their roles revealed.
 Still, Austen has just enough time to work in a few zingers.

 And a pro health tip from Arthur: take your toast with a “reasonable” quantity of butter, because dry toast will ravage your stomach lining like a “nutmeg grater”.
 True fact!